 As part of the QAPI program, the MCO must be accredited by a nationally recognized accreditation organization, either URAC or NCQA as required by Tex.
 Gov't Code § 533.0031.
 The MCO must provide HHSC or its EQRO a copy of its most recent accreditation review in accordance with 42 C.F.R. § 438.332.
+Accreditation must include the Medicaid Module.
 HHSC may use information from an accreditation organization in its oversight processes.